katzenpost/katzenpost/docs/specs/pigeonhole_replica.md

 *NOTE* that we could also have reused the `MixDescriptor` struct, however it is missing the `EnvelopeKey` field and has lots of other fields we don't need for the storage replicas.

+## Storage Replica Behavior

+Storage replicas MUST periodically rotate their NIKE storage keys.
+This rotation should be done less frequently than mix key rotation which are currently set to every 20 minutes.
+Let's set the storage replica key rotation to: once per week.

+Replicas must upload their `ReplicaDescriptor` (and signature) for each epoch.
+However only the Epoch field needs to change unless there's a key rotation or other fields need to change.